juju/docs/src/en/developer-resources.md

 ```sh
 juju deploy charm-name --resource foo=/some/file.tgz --resource bar=./docs/cfg.xml
 ```
-Where "foo" and "bar" are the resource names in `metadata.yaml` file for the charm-name charm.
+Where "foo" and "bar" are the resource names in the `metadata.yaml` file for the charm-name charm.

 ### charm attach